Laurel Foundation concentrates its grantmaking in Pittsburgh and Southwestern Pennsylvania.

 With an emphasis on outcomes and accountability, grants will focus on programs that offer long-term benefits for participants and the community.
 The Foundation favors programs that foster individual responsibility and self-sufficiency, exhibit a commitment to sound fiscal and program management, implement collaborative efforts, and demonstrate measurable outcomes.

 Organizations are advised to carefully review this website to gauge the Foundation’s possible interest prior to submitting a full proposal.
-If there is uncertainty, a brief, one-page letter of inquiry may be sent to the President, including a summary of the project and related costs.
+If there is uncertainty, a brief, one-page letter of inquiry may be sent to the Vice President of Philanthropy, including a summary of the project and related costs.